deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

 ^^^^^^^^^^^^

 By default, support for ECN is disabled in TCP sockets.
-To enable, change the value of the attribute ``ns3::TcpSocketBase::EcnMode`` from NoEcn to ClassicEcn.
+To enable, change the value of the attribute ``ns3::TcpSocketBase::EcnMode`` from NoEcn to ClassicEcn or EcnPp.

 ::